Arkadiusz Krysik

 During the development phase and design phase, software engineers design, write, and assemble the code to create a working application.

 By integrating testing early and continuously throughout the development cycle, potential problems can be identified and addressed earlier, reducing the cost and time of fixing them later.
-This collaboration between development and testing teams improves the overall quality of the software by providing immediate feedback and iterative improvements.

-Why is software testing process important?
+Why is software testing process so important?

 Types of software testing